cozy1018/sl_1s_dashboard_ble/README.md

 ```

 A Bluetooth version of the dashboard.
-Used to receive ECG-like data streams via BLE instead of USB.
+Used to receive real-time ECG data streams via BLE instead of USB.

 ### **BLE Scan Test**